HIRWA13/HIRWA13/README.md

 - :seedling: I like to Explore Technical Stuffs.

-- :zap: In my free time, I solve problems on <a href="https://www.codewars.com/">codewars.com</a>. view my completed<a href="https://www.codewars.com/users/Junior%20Hirwa"> codewars kata here</a>
+- 🎹 I also Play Piano

 ### How to Reach me: